SteelSeries/gamesense-sdk/doc/api/standard-zones.md

 ## Device types by number of RGB zones ##

 `rgb-zoned-device`
 : A generic specifier that applies to any connected, supported RGB device that has a static number of lighting zones.
 This can be used to apply settings to a certain zone on all of the types of devices in the list below at once.
-When using this type, a handler will be created for each type below that has the sepcified zone.
+When using this type, a handler will be created for each type below that has the specified zone.

 <details>
   <summary>Static RGB zone device types</summary>